Rishabhjain486/hello-javascript/GIT_Commands.md

 9. Now we can push:
 `git push origin master`
  * If we use `git push -u origin master` we will define an upstream, ie, next time just typing `git push` will by default push it to origin master and we dont have to type it again and again
+ * This will push the code on the master branch
+ * to push on the other branch, replace master with the branch name: `git push origin branch-name`
 10. Refresh the Github page and see the changes